e1d1s1/csv_analyzer/doc/README.md

-##CSV Analyzer Overview
+﻿## CSV Analyzer Overview

-CSV Analyzer is a simple scriptable python tool for plotting comma seperated value data (CSV).
-It is primarly aimed at timeseries and scatter plots.
+CSV Analyzer is a simple scriptable python tool for plotting comma separated value data (CSV).
+It is primarily aimed at timeseries and scatter plots.
 You can create multiple plots from a single reading of a CSV file.
 This greatly speeds up the process for many use cases when dealing with very large data sets.
-In addition, plots can be hightlighted based on selection criteria, defined either by "psudeo-SQL" selection or numpy conditions.
+In addition, plots can be highlighted based on selection criteria, defined either by "pseudo-SQL" selection or numpy conditions.

-###How It Works
+### How It Works
 CSV data is parsed into a dictionary of arrays.
 Each array is generated from a column of CSV data indexed by its header label.
-Generally, the Pyhton "csv" module is used, but in the rare edge case where it may fail on extemely large files, a raw file parsing I/O is available.
-In the newer releases of Python, large file parsing seems to be less of an issue than it used to be when dealing with csv files on the order of mangitude of 100MB of text or more.
+Generally, the Python "csv" module is used, but in the rare edge case where it may fail on extremely large files, a raw file parsing I/O is available.
+In the newer releases of Python, large file parsing seems to be less of an issue than it used to be when dealing with csv files on the order of magnitude of 100MB of text or more.

 When a csv file is designated for loading by calling the script with the "--sessionstart" switch, a pickle file of the data dictionary is cached for subsequent loading and use, facilitating extremely fast reloading on the next call.
 Subsequent script calls can then use the switch "--sessioncontinue" to load from that pickle file.

-###Highlighting and Selection
+### Highlighting and Selection
 Critical events can be highlighted in a plot via the "filter" switch.
-This allows one write psuedo-SQL style selections based on the header labels.
-For instance, given the CSV column headers of: t,x,y,velocity, if t is time, and defined as the x-axis for a timeseries, all the timepoints where the veolocity exceeded a particular value on a timeseries plot of "x vs t" may be highlighed with the psuedo-SQL "filter":
+This allows one to write psuedo-SQL style selections based on the CSV header labels.
+For instance, given the CSV headers of: t,x,y,velocity, if t is time, and defined as the x-axis for a timeseries, all the time-points where the velocity exceeded a particular value on a timeseries plot of "x vs t" may be highlighted with the pseudo-SQL "filter":

 	"SELECT x WHERE v > 150"